jeandersonbc/ants-march/README.md

 ## Problem

 Given 60 cities (assume you can reach all the other 59 cities from your location), how long would you take to find the best path to visit all cities?
+Are you really up to compute all possibilities?